syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 {% endhighlight %}
 {% endtabs %}

-Here, GroupName field is removed at runtime.
+Here, the GroupName field is removed at runtime.

 ![](SfDataForm_images/MoreFieldsRemove.png)